ververica/flink-training-troubleshooting/README.md

 * Logs (Kibana)
 * Metrics (Grafana; username: admin, password: admin)

-The pre-built job-specific dashboard consists of four rows.
+The pre-built job-specific dashboard consists of four rows:

 1. General health statistics for the job (uptime, number of restarts, completed/failed checkpoints).
 2. Number of records emitted per second from each subtask of the Kafka source.
 Increasing this value is our **main objective** for the performance debugging part of the training (see below).
+Additionally, the number of records served from the temperature cache per second.
-3. More details on the throughput of the job at different stages.
+3. Details about the output of the job: output per second, late records per second as well as the latency distribution of the records after aggregation.
 4. More details about the duration and alignment phase of the last checkpoints.